 - Ensure there is adequate slack at both the inboard and outboard ends.
 Steer the wheel fully left and right to ensure the wheel speed sensor is not being strained.

 - The speed sensor wire can be moved within the rubber mounting sleeves to gain clearance to the tire at full lock

 MANY customers have destroyed wheel speed sensors by not confirming adequate clearance.
 When the suspension compresses heavilly the wheel speed sensor will protrude more and be a sitting duck for a wide tire which is close to the knuckle!
 A ziptie can be added to the speed sensor around the knuckle to help ensure that the sensor will not touch the tire under any conditions.

 - The inboard end should not be strained even with the arm fully pressed up against the chassis.
 The outboard end should not be strained even with the wheel turned fully outwards.

 Fender Liner Securing

 When using a large shim stack, it is possible that the arm can touch the plastic fender liner.
 To ensure this cannot happen it is recommended to pull the plastic fender liner out of the way and drill a 1/4″ hole and secure it with the supplied M6 hardware to the existing open hole in the chassis.

--1mm TOE OUT Per Side|
+|8mm||1 Turn SHORTER||-1mm TOE OUT Per Side|

 |0mm||2 Turns SHORTER||+0.5mm TOE IN Per Side|

 That’s it!
 Enjoy using our “Corkscrew” Front Upper Control Arms – we put a ton of work into the design of these so that they offered the ultimate in performance with zero compromises on the street, all while offering extremely easy and repeatable adjustments.